dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 description: This tutorial walks through refactoring a long SQL query (perhaps from a stored procedure) into modular dbt data models.
 ---

-You may have already learned how to build dbt models from scratch.
+You may have already learned how to build dbt <Term id="model">models</Term> from scratch.

 But in reality, you probably already have some queries or stored procedures that power analyses and dashboards, and now you’re wondering how to port those into dbt.